 All students transferring from primary school attend a number of induction days towards the end of the summer term and are encouraged to attend the transition Summer School, which runs in the first and last weeks of the school summer holidays.
+There is also a SEND specific induction day, which falls on the second INSET day of September.
 This gives students a greater familiarity with the Academy and helps to build their confidence as September approaches.
 SEND students are identified, supported and monitored by staff from the Inclusion Department throughout transition.
 This gives teaching and support staff the opportunity to get to know the needs of students with SEND and meet their families.